ktepe/carndP4/Project4_AdvancedLaneFinding_Report_KemalTepe.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.

 Number of problems were encountered during the project.
-Finding right perpective transform matrix was important for the successful warping and unwarping.
-The perpective transform was also important for lane detection process since uncorrect warping resulted erroneous histogram.
+Finding right perspective transform matrix was important for the successful warping and unwarping.
+The perspective transform was also important for lane detection process since uncorrect warping resulted erroneous histogram.

-The finding right mix in the pipeline from variety of options, sobels gradients, color challens, as well as their threshold values took some time to fine tune and obtain the right mix.
+The finding right mix in the pipeline from variety of options, sobels gradients, color channels, as well as their threshold values took some time to fine tune and obtain the right mix.

 Finally line fitting in the challenge video was difficult.
 That's why **Line()** class was utilized to overcome some challenges.